Hemorrhoids High Fiber Diet

 Hemorrhoids High Fiber Diet – Overview

-The bleeding, discomfort, severe itching, and tenderness that go along with hemorrhoids are typically enough to drive you to the edge.
+The bleeding, discomfort, severe itching, and tenderness that accompany hemorrhoids are typically enough to drive you to the edge.

 Also called piles, these swollen veins in the anal region and rectum can bulge or clot if left unattended.